synbioks/Text-Mining-NLP/relation-extraction/README.md

 * `do-inference`: make prediction on the inference data with the model
     * by setting `do-train` and `do-inference` to True, you can train and predict in one go
     * if you want to do prediciton using a specific checkpoint, set `do-train` to False and make sure to set the `resume-from-ckpt` parameter
+* `do-brateval`: This will perform prep code for doing BratEval.
+It will make predictions using the model and write results to `re_output.tsv` and then using that to create .ann files in the `eval` folder.
 * `ckpt-dir`: path to the folder that stores model as checkpoints
 * `activation`: activation method for the top model.
 Options include `['ReLU', 'Tanh', 'GELU']`.
 * `record-activation`: a list of layers' activations to be recorded and plotted.